Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 It's a tough one.

-I mean, it's no secret that the Australian educational system's not amazing in terms of indigenous history so we don't learn a lot about um about language and stuff like that and there's
+I mean, it's no secrets that the Australian educational system is not amazing in terms of indigenous history.

-So this is a tracking device when out hunting,
+like as well barring ballack which means many footprints so this is a tracking device when out hunting

-I love the idea of just being able to go, oh, I can see who's been here.
+I love the idea of just, you know, being able to, you go, oh, I can see who's been here.

 Yeah.